Salesman, sell, something.

 I am writing this to another ‘me’, whoever you are and I hope it is helpful.
 It is the advice I was once desperately looking for, a white knight of sorts.

-I am, by a haphazard mix of the best and worst parts of character, habits, appearance and quirks, a salesperson.
+I am a haphazard mix of the best and worst parts of character, habits, appearance and quirks, a salesperson.
 I am and have been, very successful.
-I attribute this to the elements I wrote of and also to luck, the salespersons friend – attrition of the more senior people, and most importantly, to always selling a great ‘thing’.
+I attribute this to luck, the salespersons friend. attrition of the more senior people, and most importantly, to always selling a great ‘thing’.

 Sales product can be quantifed and qualified on a spreadsheet, and converted to a letter grade.
 Your either an A, B or C salesperson.
 Some fit in an environment perfectly and are ‘right place, right time, right person’.
 Throughout my sales career that was me.
 I have observed sales people come and go.
 I hope everybody finds their ‘right place, right time, right person’.

-According to the tests and exams I have endured that measure such things, I have a strong sense of urgency and I can be disagreeable, I am willing to argue and ‘not be liked’.
+According to the tests and their measurements I have a strong sense of urgency and I can be disagreeable, I am willing to argue and ‘not be liked’.

 When you are lucky enough to be ‘right place, right time, right person’ you make lots of money.
 You are treated amazingly well.
 You are a revenue producer.
 You understand the intracacies of your company culture, personality and importantly, its bureaucracy.
 That is an enormous competitive advantage to rival salespeople (those internal and external) that they likely cannot overcome.

 This salesperson I have described, me, is a workaholic.
 It is part of your existence.
 You pride yourself on it.
 Your discretionary work output is enormous.
 You are the interface with the client and their constituencies, your company policies and practices and the secret sauce that you wonderfully manage in between.
 The connectivity.
 It is you.